3lvia/grid-tariff-api/README.md

 The variable price element can change for each hour during the day.
 On public holidays, Saturdays and Sundays the variable price elements is always the cheapest available, for all hours of the day.

+### Retrieve tariff prices per hour for a set of meteringpoints for a given timeperiod(POST api/{v:apiVersion}/meteringpointsgridtariffs)
+Service takes two parameters.
+Parameter one is a list of meterpoints to return data for.
+Parameter two is the timeperiod in question.
+The timperiod can be specified in two ways.
+Either specify timeperiod using paramater Range.
+Valid values are 'yesterday','today' or 'tomorrow'.
+Or specify timeperiod using StartTime and EndTime.

+The service will return a container containing zero or more elements.
+Each element will one tariff and a list of meteringpoints which has this tarff.
+The tariff data will be the same as the "GET api/{v:apiVersion}/tariffquery" endpoint, so see that endpoint for tariff details.

 ## Overview of projects in solution

 ### Project GridTariffApi.lib